-LBO is an un-scaled vector product showing all objects on the sea bed larger than 5m in any dimension.
+LBO is an un-scaled vector product showing all objects on the seabed 5m or larger in any dimension.
 LBO includes:

 - Wrecks (charted and uncharted)

 - Rocks

 - Obstructions

 - Seabed installations

 Each bottom object includes full attribution beyond that shown on a standard chart making the data useful for submarine and anti-submarine operations and for mine warfare applications.